Three Christmas Song Hits

 and all singing legends in their own time.

-Each of them had Christmas hit songs that continue to sell today.
+Each of them had Christmas hits that continue to sell today.

 It's mostly because of them, and their arrangers,